 Reclaimed wood and outdoor furniture go hand in hand, especially if you like to highlight all the imperfections and to embrace the natural beauty of this material.
 This beautiful garden bench does exactly that.
 It’s made of wood and iron and has a really simple and cool design that allows both materials to stand out and to showcase their uniqueness.

 The Boganville picnic table is a bit odd in the sense that it doesn’t really have a backrest in the proper sense of the term but it doesn’t completely lack one either.
-Although it’s very low, this little backrest does provide additional support and increases comfort and at the same time it gives the bench a front a back that are clearly defined.
+Although it’s very low, this little backrest does provide additional support and increases comfort and at the same time, it gives the bench a front and a back that is clearly defined.

-This is a very special type of bench which is not meant to be paired with a table or to placed against a wall.
-Instead, it’s meant to fit around the trunk of a tree, framing it and creating seating around it so you can enjoy the shade out in your garden.
-It’s a curved bench made out of solid wood and it has two seats connected by an integrated tabletop.
+This is a solid wood and it has two seats connected by an integrated tabletop.
 If you pair two of them together you can create a full circle.